246m1a1204-blip/Heart-Disease-Detection/README.md

 🫀 Heart Disease AI Portal

-This project is a clinical-grade AI diagnostics system designed to assist in early detection and cardiovascular health monitoring.
-It integrates advanced machine learning models with a modern, responsive web interface.
+This project is a clinical-grade AI diagnostics system designed to assist in early detection and <br/>
+cardiovascular health monitoring.
+It integrates advanced machine learning models with a modern, <br/>
+responsive web interface.<br/>

 🚀 Key Features